Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Even more practice with JavaScript functions, this time on HackerRank and LeetCode.

 **Thoughts:** I decided to practice functions more before moving on in FreeCodeCamp or the Udemy course.
 I've heard a lot of talk about HackerRank and LeetCode being good for practice problems.
 I tried HackerRank first.
 I don't like how there is so much boilerplate to deal with in each problem.
 I tried LeetCode after that.
 There is much less boilerplate to deal with.
 It's much easier to jump in and start working on the solution instead of figuring out where the solution needs to go in the boilerplate.
 I'm still going to use both going forward (since apparently recruiters look at both), but I'll likely be devoting more time to LeetCode.

+### Day 20: Friday, October 18th, 2018

+**Today's Progress:** More practice with basic JavaScript, mainly functions, array manipulation, and objects.

+**Thoughts:** I'm getting better with JS.
+The only thing that I'm rocky with is global vs local variables in functions, and how to properly use "return" in functions.
+I just need more practice.